Being an empath means being highly sensitive to the energies around you.

 8) Find water

-Purification rituals with water are practiced all over the world – and there is nothing like water to wash away any unwanted thoughts, feelings and energy.
+Purification rituals with water are practised all over the world – and there is nothing like water to wash away any unwanted thoughts, feelings and energy.

 You can drink water or tea (make sure you stay hydrated as well!), go to water to look at it or swim in it (water features, rain, rivers, the beach or ocean etc.), take a shower or a bath or simply imagine a waterfall or rainfall washing away whatever is blocking your flow.